A European interlude

 If you’re wondering what all this is doing in a newsletter about building a Memex, recall the last newsletter where I went over the history of “keeping a log” and its connection to sea navigation.
 To summarize: ships needed to know how fast they were travelling and a primitive way of calculating this involved throwing a log into the water; these measurements were then compiled into a “logbook”.

 I got to see lots of artifacts from early sea navigation at the National Maritime Museum next door to the Greenwich Observatory.
-Here’s a ship’s logbook and a log reel (you take the triangular part and throw it off the back of a moving ship and count how much line is reeled out):

-Here’s a close-up of the log.
 I love the rich history of these books and how they combine qualitative data (speed and direction measurements) and qualitative data (what happened on ship that day).

 Mozilla’s Glass Room in London